Lina Hidalgo

-Lina Maria Hidalgo (born February 19, 1991) is an American politician in the state of Texas.
-She is the county judge of Harris County, the third-most populous county in the United States.
-Hidalgo is the first woman and the first Latina to be elected to this office.
-Notwithstanding the label, the position of county judge is for the most part a nonjudicial position in Texas.
+Lina Maria Hidalgo (born February 19, 1991) is a Colombian-American politician who has served as the county judge of Harris County, Texas, the third-most populous county in the United States, since 2019.
 Hidalgo functions as the county's chief executive and its emergency manager.
 She oversees a budget of over $4 billion.

 Early life and career

 Hidalgo was born in Bogota, Colombia, on February 19, 1991.
 Her family left Colombia when she was five years old, and lived in Peru and Mexico City before moving to Houston, Texas when she was 15.

 Hidalgo graduated from Seven Lakes High School near Katy, Texas, and then attended Stanford University, graduating with a degree in political science in 2013.
 Her honors thesis was titled "Tiananmen or Tahrir?
 A Comparative Study of Military Intervention Against Popular Protest."

 That same year, Hidalgo became a U.S. citizen.
 Upon graduation from Stanford, Hidalgo received the Omidyar Network Postgraduate Fellowship to work with an international organization.
 She moved to Thailand, where she worked for the Internews Network, an international nonprofit dedicated to training journalists and advocating for press freedom.

 After returning to the U.S., Hidalgo worked as a medical interpreter at the Texas Medical Center in Houston and volunteered for the Texas Civil Rights Project.
 During this time, she was accepted into the MPP/JD joint program at the Harvard University Kennedy School of Government and New York University School of Law, respectively.
 Though Hidalgo originally planned to pursue a career in health care and criminal justice, the 2016 election inspired her to put her academic ambitions on hold and run for public office instead.